Fulop-Krisztian/netconfigs/CISCO/snmp.md

 > - **RO** only allows data collection.
 > - **RW** allows configuration by the manager as well.

-You can configure ACLs too to limit what IPs are allowed.
+You can configure ACLs too optionally to limit what IPs are allowed.

 ```
-snmp-server community <community-string> <RO/RW> <ACL number (optional)>
+snmp-server community <community-string> <RO/RW> (<ACL number (optional)>)
 ```

-With this command you are pretty much done.
-You will now need to configure your manager as well with this string, and everything should work.
+***With this command you are pretty much done.*** You will now need to configure your manager as well with this string, and everything should work.

 ### Optional configs
 You can enable traps.
 This will send periodic and triggered unsolicited updates to the snmp manager.